T3kla/Obsidian/Resources/C#/High Perf. Design Patterns/Frugal Object.md

 # Frugal Object

-Instead of allocating a list of strings we allocate an object that can take the form of 0 elements (null), 1 element (string) or multiple elements (string[]).
+Instead of allocating a list of strings we allocate an object that can take the form of 0, 1  or multiple elements.
 This has the benefit of better data locality because we have to follow less references when the object holds 0 or 1 elements.

 -   **Problem**.
 Efficient storage of very small collections that usually holds 0 or 1 values
 -   **Solution**.
 Discriminated union